ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 yet ensure that notifications are issued once and only once.
 This requirement is not met in its current state, where reprocessing a notification event would result in multiple identical emails.
-One way to achieve this would be to generate a deterministic key for each event and store in a database whether or not it was sent.
+One way to achieve this would be to generate a deterministic hash key for each event and store in a database whether or not it was sent.

 ### Addition of new event schemas to ghga-event-schemas